solidify/github-action-game-of-life/README.md

 - `gol-path` - output path for the generated game of life gif
 - `rows` - number of rows in the world
 - `columns` - number of columns in the world
+- `generations` - how many generations will be played

 Example result from the last action workflow run: